Skip to Main Content

 Documentation does not support the medical necessity of additional teaching and/or training.

-• Skilled nurse notes indicated repetitive teaching -
+• Skilled nurse notes indicate repetitive teaching.

 Reference: